Vis4Sense/student-projects/2023-2024/readme.md

 ## Todo
 - Kai to add the [prompthis paper](https://github.com/Vis4Sense/student-projects/blob/main/instructions/202310022007-prompthis.pdf) to the repository (please do not distrubte the paper as it is not published yet)
 - Kai to add the Richard interview: the summary and images discussed are in this [google folder](https://drive.google.com/drive/folders/1A9SnyVm7mEd-FsuFxO8po6s2_f0U4aVq?usp=sharing), but the actual recording is no longer available (auto deleted by zoom).
-- Kai to add information about vitality tool
+- Kai to add information about vitality tool (added to the [project page](https://kaixu.me/2023/09/14/llm-for-literature-review/))
 - Find at least one paper from either TVCG or CHI that is relevant to your project
   - By going through the papers published in 2023
   - And add it to your zotero database